 Drive off-track through the Dra’a Valley passed palm groves, fortified Kasbahs and green oases.
 Explore Kasbah Tamnougalt, stop by Agdez and drive over the Anti-Atlas Mountains.

 Experience the majesty and wonder of our unique range of Marrakech Desert tours.
 Discover the tour itinerary below.
 Your journey starts here!

 1st day: Marrakesh – Dades gorges

-From here, the route takes us through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles locally-made from the valley’s abundant roses.
-You stop in the Dades gorge for the night.
+From here, the route takes us through Kela’a M’gouna, the Valley of Roses, with a stop to see cosmetic articles, weel-known and much valued throughout Morocco, they are locally-made from the valley’s abundant Damascene roses.
+You stop in the Dades Valley for the night.

 2nd day: Dades gorges – Merzouga

 After breakfast, there is time to visit the Dades Gorges which along with the surrounding area lay at the bottom of the sea millions of years ago.
 Great quantities of sediment were deposited around giant coral reefs, and over time this material became compacted into a variety of sedimentary rocks such as sandstone and limestone.
 Eventually, the movement of the earth’s crust caused the region to rise above the sea, forming the Atlas Mountains and surrounding landscape.
 You can walk by the river, before continuing to Toudgha to the very different gorges there.